dmitriz/aligna/REVIEW_GUIDELINES.md

 - These guidelines aim to make reviews smooth, enjoyable, and focused on high-quality contributions.
 - Feel free to follow them as much as you find helpful.

+> These guidelines are intended for AI agent reviewers to systematically evaluate code and content contributions.

 ---

 ## ⭐ Principles We Aim For